bluzelle/blzjs/client/README.md

 | key | The key to retrieve the lease information for |
 | gas_info | Object containing gas parameters (see above) |

-Returns a promise resolving the minimum length of time remaining for the key's lease, in seconds.
+Returns: Promise=>number (minimum length of time remaining for the key's lease, in seconds)

-Throws an exception when the key does not exist in the database.

 ### renewLease\(key, gas_info[, lease_info]\)